Riemannian metrics for neural networks I: feedforward networks: A first experimental comparison

-The relatively bad performance of the unitwise TSD gradient is a surprise.
-This method is invariant, although not naturally interpreted as an intrinsic Riemannian metric, and is meant to approximate the natural gradient.
-In the related context of recurrent networks \cite{pcnn} it was found to perform quite well.
-Analysis of the runs shows that the learning rates (adjusted as described above) decrease steadily through optimization.
-This may be related to poor invertibility of the matrices involved.
-An indication in this direction comes from the difference in performance in the sigmoid and tanh implementation: this algorithm is invariant and the only difference can come from non-invariant regularization kicking in.
+The two algorithms based on squared gradients, Adagrad and the unitwise OP gradient, both perform rather poorly in this setting.
+Adagrad differs from the unitwise OP gradient by using a diagonal approximation and introducing square roots, which breaks invariance, while the unitwise OP gradient is invariant and is meant to approximate the natural gradient.
+This is a surprise, as, for instance, methods close to the OP gradient have been found to perform well, e.g., in~\cite{TONGA}, or in~\cite{pcnn} for recurrent networks.
 The small size of the dataset in our setting is not enough to explain this problem, as it does not seem to affect the other methods.
-Too low rank of the matrices may be related to the large dimensionality of the output layer compared to the number of samples in our experiment (in contrast to \cite{TONGA} or \cite{pcnn}): Indeed, reasoning on the full (whole-network) Fisher matrix, the TSD gradient contributes a matrix of rank $1$ for each data sample (see~\eqref{eq:onesamplefisher}); on the other hand, the exact Fisher matrix contributes a sum of $n\out$ matrices of rank $1$ for each data sample as can be seen from \eqref{eq:fishmod}--\eqref{eq:exactfisherx}.
-Thus from a theoretical viewpoint the quality of the TSD approximation likely depends on output dimensionality.
+This may be related to the large dimensionality of the output layer compared to the number of samples in our experiment (in contrast to \cite{TONGA} or \cite{pcnn}), which damages the one-sample OP metric approximation of the natural gradient and could result in low-rank OP matrices.
+Indeed, reasoning on the full (whole-network) metric, the OP gradient contributes a matrix of rank $1$ for each data sample (see~\eqref{eq:onesamplefisher}); on the other hand, the exact Fisher matrix contributes a sum of $n\out$ matrices of rank $1$ for each data sample as can be seen from \eqref{eq:fishmod}--\eqref{eq:exactfisherx}.
+Thus from a theoretical viewpoint the quality of the one-sample OP approximation of the natural gradient is likely to depend on output dimensionality.